SSDI and SSI benefits for people with disabilities

 Find out if you are eligible for SSDI and apply

 Your eligibility for Social Security Disability Insurance (SSDI) is based on your age, disability, and how long you worked.
-To find out if you are eligible for SSDI, use the Benefit Eligibility Screening Tool.
+To find out if you are eligible for SSDI, use the Social Security benefits questionnaire.

 Your spouse or former spouse and your children may be eligible for benefits when you start getting SSDI.
 Learn about family benefits and see if your family members may qualify.